MyCryptoHQ/knowledge-base-content/how-to/defi/risks-involved-with-zapper.md

 We’ll be working to add more Zaps over time, but you can access all of the Zaps via [Zapper.fi](https://www.zapper.fi/).

-### How is the MyCrypto Zapper integration different from the functionality of Zapper.fi?
+### How's the MyCrypto integration different from Zapper.fi?

 The MyCrypto Zapper integration uses the same process as the Zapper.fi process.
 MyCrypto’s Zapper integration adds an extra layer of convenience by allowing you to access Zaps without having to leave MyCrypto.